greenporsche/miRcore/module-3-seq/README.md

 Many BTS skills (Linux, Bowtie2, SAMtools, IGV) are directly reused in SEQ, but applied to personal data.
 This repetition-with-variation reinforces technical skills while keeping the material fresh.
 Students who struggled with commands in BTS get a second opportunity to master them in SEQ, and students who found BTS easy are challenged by the larger dataset sizes and more nuanced interpretation required.

 ### Pioneer Framing
-Dr. Lee repeatedly frames SEQ students as pioneers: "You are actually a pioneer.
-This is really, really just new things we are trying to build together."
+Dr. Lee repeatedly frames SEQ students as pioneers, emphasizing that they are exploring genuinely new territory and building something together.
 This framing gives students a sense of significance and ownership over their experience, motivating deeper engagement with the material and the broader CSSI vision.

-### Community of Practice
-By the third week, students have formed genuine relationships with group leaders and peers.
-The transcripts show warmer, more relaxed interactions compared to CB Day 1 -- inside jokes, shared memories from previous weeks, and a deeper level of trust.
-This social capital enables more authentic discussions about the ethical and personal dimensions of genomic data.